Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Patrick brought enough gear for an army, but we were ready to tackle the 5.6 chimney crux.
 After following him through several pros, we were atop the broad chimney.
 Then we climbed up the west face for the final 100′ scramble.

-The last bit was steep and full of loose rocks, plus a significant amount of exposure.
+The last bit was steep and full of loose rocks, plus significant exposure.
 Meanwhile, everything moved as we carefully tested every hold.
 Soon, we were on this pointy summit in the remote Glacier Peak Wilderness.

 Chimney crux on Agnes Mountain